moriyoshi/devproxy/README.md

 devproxy is intended to be an easily configurable forward HTTP proxy for web application development.

-It has the following feature:
+It has the following features:

 * URL rewriting